daite/magneta-rs/README.md

 A fast, extensible CLI tool for searching torrents across multiple torrent sites with failover support and pluggable site parsers.

+## Background

+> Korean torrent sites are often filled with aggressive advertisements, popups, and scripts.
+> Searching for a single show can take many minutes and multiple clicks.

 ## Features

 - 🔍 Search torrents by keyword